 For handheld devices, industrial design surfaces required for ergonomics are complex and must be engineered to facilitate injection molding.
 Contoured parting lines, draft analysis, and innovative arrangement of internal structures to prevent thick wall sections are important.

-Porticos engineers worked closely with tooling engineers, hardware engineers, and industrial design to solve these challenges.
-The result is a beautifully balanced hand held cordless device that is expected to surpass the Motorola Phaser to become the de facto handheld scanner for business.
+Porticos engineers worked closely with tooling engineers, hardware engineers, and industrial designers to solve these challenges.

 Novel Latch Design and Contact Solution for Battery Retention

 For the MT2000 product, Motorola required a battery latching and contact solution that would ensure the battery remained attached to the unit without interruption of power to the device even after a drop of 6 feet.

 Porticos developed a novel two-motion latch design requiring that the latch be operated in two different axes before disengaging.
 The motion is simple to operate single handedly, but impossible to trigger in drop scenarios.
 This eliminated the risk associated with single-motion latches of disengagement caused by G-forces, while also avoiding the need for latch spring forces that would be too large for the user to operate.
 Similarly, Porticos designed a two-plane battery contact solution to ensure that one contact would always be out of a plane with G-forces induced by drop impact.

 Complex Ergonomic Surfaces and Design for Injection Molding

 One challenge specific to this type of handheld devices is that the industrial design surfaces required for ergonomics are complex and must be engineered to facilitate injection molding.
 Contoured parting lines, draft analysis, and innovative arrangement of internal structures to prevent thick wall sections are all important.
 Porticos engineers worked closely with tooling and hardware engineers to address these challenges.